 It wasn’t until I was driving home, post conversation about a potential move west and a potential move east and marriage and parasites and a giant health encyclopedia we stood searching through on the steps before we left, that I realized I could have given a month of grainfree eating a better rap than to deflect it and laugh.
 Like any quote unquote restricted diet, taking something out of your diet is never as hard when you consider all the things you have left.
 Things like vegetables and fruit and meat and dairy and nuts and seeds and, hey!, this granola—adapted from a version my friend Jen, who works with Tim at LFA, posted to her boot camp’s Facebook page.
 She got it from a friend who got it from somewhere else, and I’ve made it twice this month, marveling each time at the way such simple ingredients can make something so good—clustery and crispy, sweet and snacky, as tasty in milk as it is eaten by the fistful in the car.

 “Do not spoil what you have by desiring what you have not,” the philosopher Epicurus said.
 “Remember that what you now have was once among the things you only hoped for.”

 Tim and I sat down to Sunday lunch a few hours ago, and when I started naming specific gifts to God as we prayed before eating, I was almost shocked at the moments that keep hurling themselves at us—money to buy groceries, a hot and sunny day, conversations, opportunities, the message we heard this morning (in itself, an answer to another prayer), kind words, leftovers to heat up alongside crepes, one another to share life with—it’s almost too much.
 And it’s not being blind or slapping sunshine on life to count these gifts, as I have sometimes thought, but it’s actually opening up your eyes to see.
 My hands are so full!
 He keeps filling them!
-Including in this month’s good, grain-free foods that we get to eat.
+Including in this month’s good, grainfree foods, like this grainfree granola, that we get to eat.